 Locate your session storage

 This topic discusses how to locate where your session files are stored.
-The Magento application uses the following logic to store session files:
+The system uses the following logic to store session files:

 - If you configured memcached, sessions are stored in RAM; for more information, see Use memcached for session storage.